ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 2. Create rules specifying one or more network zones against {{site.data.keyword.messagehub}} resource.
 For more information on rule creation, see [Creating rules](/docs/account?topic=account-context-restrictions-create&interface=ui#context-restrictions-create-rules){: external}.

-1. You must be the account owner or have an access policy with the administrator role on all account management services to restrict access.
+* You must be the account owner or have an access policy with the administrator role on all account management services to restrict access.

-2. After creating or updating a zone or a rule it can take a few minutes for the change to take effect.
+* After creating or updating a zone or a rule it can take a few minutes for the change to take effect.
-{: note}

 * When you create context-based restrictions for the IAM Access Groups service, users who don't satisfy the rule will not be able to view any groups in the account, including the public access group.
-{: note}

 * Unlike IAM policies, context-based restrictions don't assign access.
 Context-based restrictions check that an access request comes from an allowed context that you configure.
 Also, the rules might not take effect immediately beecause of synchronization and resource availability.
 {: important}

-### Supporting connections between services (Service to Service) with context-based restrictions
+### Supporting connections between services (service-to-service) with context-based restrictions
 {: #services_cbr}

-If an {{site.data.keyword.messagehub}} service instance is configured to use customer-managed encryption [Managing Encryption](/docs/EventStreams?topic=EventStreams-managing_encryption), thee service must also be granted the ability to connect to the selected IBM Key Management Services.
+If an {{site.data.keyword.messagehub}} service instance is configured to use customer-managed encryption [Managing Encryption](/docs/EventStreams?topic=EventStreams-managing_encryption), the service must also be granted the ability to connect to the selected IBM Key Management Services.

 The administrator of the account can set this up as follows:
 * Add a service reference for the '{{site.data.keyword.messagehub}}’ service to the required network zone.